Scans by variant

 How to interpret the results

-When one variant clearly leads the chart, that usually means one of three things:
+When one variant clearly leads the chart, that usually points to one of these:

 - the placement had better visibility